TianqiCS/654/README.md

 you can change the root_path of your own version, and make sure you put the file under the path you changed to.

+**DP-WGAN on MNIST dataset** : Go to the subfolder ""DPWGAN-PATEGAN-MNIST/", run the following code：

+···
+python evaluate.py --epoch 20 --target-variable='y' --train-data-path=./data/MNIST_CNN_train.csv --test-data-path=./data/MNIST_CNN_test.csv --normalize-data real-data --enable-privacy --sigma=1.0
+···

+Note that we fix the training epoch and noise size 'sigma', and then we record the resulting epsilon in DP and evaluate the classfication performance on the generated data.

+**DP-WGAN on MNIST dataset** : Go to the subfolder ""DPWGAN-PATEGAN-MNIST/", run the following code：

+···
+python evaluate.py --epoch 2000 --target-variable='y' --train-data-path=./data/MNIST_CNN_train.csv --test-data-path=./data/MNIST_CNN_test.csv --normalize-data pate-gan --enable-privacy --num-teachers 5 --lap-scale 1e-4
+···

+Note that we fix the training epoch and noise size 'lap-scale', and then we record the resulting epsilon in DP and evaluate the classfication performance on the generated data.
+You can adjust hyparameters, e.g., noise size and epoch, to satisfy your need.